Covert Influence of YOUR NAME in Your Life:

 Core Principles of Influence

 I have two personal core principles in influencing, selling, and in marketing.
+I'd like you to consider adopting them.

 value, life changing.
 Give the customer a great experience, in short, that